Introduction

 Definition of average

 On the contrary, in such position, the word "average" mostly refers to the general performance or potential, except for what consume gas, of the vehicle depending on different elements.
 This metric is touching all aspects of emissions, technology, fuel and driving efficiency.
-It is commonly known as "kilometers per liter" (km/l) or "miles per gallon equivalent" (MPGe) for electric and hybrid cars.
+We often hear the terms "kilometers per liter" (km/l) and, for electric and hybrid vehicles, "miles per gallon equivalent" (MPGe).

 Difference Between Mileage and Average